cshw2021/Learned-Image-Video-Compression/README.md

 # Learned-Data-Compression
 A collection of papers related to data compression.

-If we have missed your paper, please contact me to add it！！！
+We are also seeking collaboration in image/video compression.
+If you are interested, please contact me so we can work together to advance image/video compression.

 #### 🔥🔥🔥 News

 - **2025-11-04:** Our paper ICISP has been accepted by Neural Networks.
 [Please refer to it](https://github.com/cshw2021/ICISP).
 - **2025-11-02:** We have updated the papers accepted by ACMMM2025.

 ## Overview